-By contrast, those sectors (1) that remain the preserve of the SOEs (stateowned enterprises) either exclusively, or occasionally through ventures with other types of firms; (2) in which NDRC (National Development Reform Commission) or MIIT (Ministry of Industry and Information Technology) continues to influence sector dynamics through licensing and entry decisions, technology choices and investment, and regulatory behavior; and (3) in which outcomes are often badly distorted by a combination of central government objectives and local governments incentives, have usually failed to deliver dynamic local firms.
+(National Development Reform Commission) or MIIT (Ministry of Industry and Information Technology) continues to influence sector dynamics through licensing and entry decisions, technology choices and investment, and regulatory behaviour; and in which outcomes are often badly distorted by a combination of central government objectives and local governments incentives, have usually failed to deliver dynamic local firms.

 These contrasting experiences have important implications for policy.
-They also suggest that China's continued inward turn runs the risk of making the economy less, not more, dynamic and innovative.
+They also suggest that China's continued inward turn runs the risk of making the economy less, not more dynamic and innovative.

-2. Productivity Dynamics in Industry
+Productivity Dynamics in Industry

 Overall, China's current industrial sector combines enormous amounts of entrepreneurialism and dynamism with huge inefficiencies and distortions.
-The former is most clearly reflected in rapid productivity growth-measured here in terms of output per units of inputs-that is on par with that achieved by the manufacturing sector in other successful Asian economies, e.g., Japan, Korea, and Taiwan, at similar periods in their development (Brandt, Van Biesebroeck, and Zhang 2012; Yu 2015).4 The dynamism is also revealed in the success of manufacturing firms in China-foreign and increasingly domestic-in moving up the value chain and capturing growing market share in more demanding export markets from firms in advanced countries (Mandel 2013).
-In the process, the share of domestic value-added in China's export sector has increased significantly (Kee and Tang, forthcoming).
+The former is most clearly reflected in rapid productivity growth-measured here in terms of output per units of inputs-that is on par with that achieved by the manufacturing sector in other successful Asian economies, e.g. Japan, Korea and Taiwan, at similar periods in their development (Brandt et. al., 2012; Yu, 2014).
+The dynamism is also revealed in the success of manufacturing firms in China--foreign and increasingly domestic-in moving up the value chain and capturing growing market share in more demanding export markets from firms in advanced countries (Mandel, 2013).
+In the process, the share of domestic value added in China's export sector has increased significantly (Kee and Tang, forthcoming).

 The inefficiency is reflected in recurring problems of excess capacity and low returns on investment in some firms and sectors, and in the constraints on more dynamic firms in capturing a growing share of a burgeoning domestic market.
-These constraints come in multiple forms, including access to finance and human resources, state procurement policy that discriminates against nonstate actors on the demand side, and so on.
+These constraints come in multiple forms including access to finance and human resources, state procurement policy that discriminates against non-state actors on the demand side, and so on.
 More generally, the lack of a level playing field works to the disadvantage of these better firms.
-Estimates suggest that there are huge gains to eliminating the inefficiencies within as well as between sectors (Gao 2014; Hsieh and Klenow 2009).
-The problem is that these constraints are deeply embedded in China's political economy and so far have been difficult to remove.
+Estimates suggest that big bills are being left on the sidewalk and that there are huge gains to eliminating the inefficiencies within as well as between sectors (Hsieh and Klenow, 2009, and Gao, 2014).
+The problem is that these constraints are deeply embedded in China's political economy, and so far been difficult to remove.
 Furthermore, top-down policies designed to help promote upgrading and innovation are often having the opposite effect.